Our forests are speaking. Are you listening?

 High efficiency solar

-Low-light optimised for bush
+Low-light optimised for forest

 Power